duniter/gitlab/InstallGitlab.md

 # Configure the reverse proxy
 ## Configure the dns
-Create CNAME or A entry for the wanted adress (here git-sandbox.duniter.org )
+Create CNAME or A entry for the wanted adress (here git.duniter.org and registry.duniter.org )
 Apply [letsencrypt.md](./letsencrypt.md)